Electrification of the London and South Western Railway: Power supply and infrastructure

 Twenty-six sub-stations in all were built for the Portsmouth and Alton lines, and at the height of the work equipment for three substations at a time was unloaded on site every month.
 The equipment was worked down in steam trains of special wagons, and unloading took place mainly between 11 p.m.
 Sunday night and 4.30 a.m. next morning.
 Power was taken from National Grid sub-stations at Byfleet and Portsmouth.
 A new 12,500 kW turbo-alternator replaced one of the existing 5,000 kW machines at Durnsford Road, to help provide power for the additional electric operation in the London area.

 At the southern end of the line, the main civil engineering tasks were the reconstruction of the junction station at Havant, where the Portsmouth Direct line and coastal routes joined, and enlargement of Portsmouth Harbour terminus.
-In the case of Havant, the new track layout comprised two through lines, off which there were loops serving 800ft Up and Down side platforms.
+In the case of Havant, the new track layout comprised two through lines, off which there were loops serving 800 ft Up and Down side platforms.
 A bay for the Hayling Island branch trains was located at the London end of the Down platform.